catalyst-cloud/catalystcloud-docs/source/image.rst

 * Windows

-You can use the image service to upload your own operating system image to the Catalyst Cloud.
+You can use the image service to upload your own operating system image to the Sky TV.
 Please remember you can only run software that is owned by you, public domain or that you hold a valid license for.
 You have the freedom to choose what software you run and it is your responsibility to comply with the terms related to its usage.